Gary Indiana (writer)

 Gary Hoisington (July 16, 1950 – October 23, 2024), known as Gary Indiana, was an American writer, actor, artist, and cultural critic.
 He served as the art critic for the Village Voice weekly newspaper from 1985 to 1988.
-Indiana is best known for his classic American true-crime trilogy, Resentment, Three Month Fever: The Andrew Cunanan Story, and Depraved Indifference, chronicling the less permanent state of "depraved indifference" that characterized American life at the millennium's end.
-In the introduction to the recently re-published edition of Three Month Fever, critic Christopher Glazek has coined the phrase 'deflationary realism' to describe Indiana's writing, in contrast to the magical realism or hysterical realism of other contemporary writing.
+Indiana is best known for his classic American true-crime trilogy, Resentment, Three Month Fever: The Andrew Cunanan Story, and Depraved Indifference, chronicling the state of "depraved indifference" that characterized American life at the millennium's end.
+Former Artforum editor David Velasco called him "the greatest living writer."

 Background

 Gary Hoisington was born in Derry, New Hampshire, on July 16, 1950.
 After a childhood rife with bullying and mistreatment, he left home when he was 16.
+His feeling of being a foreigner in his hometown contributed to his early love for European literature and set him on the path to becoming a writer.
+He particularly loved Russian psychological novels and French existentialist philosophy, because he realized very young that he was not going to believe in God.
+Sartre made him feel less alone in the world; Dostoyevsky appealed to his anti-authoritarianism.

-He enrolled at the University of California, Berkeley, but did not graduate.
-Hoisington later moved to San Francisco, and then Los Angeles; it was in LA the early 1970s when he began using the name "Gary Indiana".
+Hoisington enrolled at the University of California, Berkeley, but did not graduate.
+Hoisington later moved to San Francisco, and then Los Angeles; it was in LA in the early 1970s when he began using the name "Gary Indiana."
 In 1978, he moved to New York City.

 On October 23, 2024, Indiana died from lung cancer at his apartment in the East Village of Manhattan, at the age of 74.